Universal Box Operator: $\mathbf{O}(D,D)$-Symmetry and $\alpha^{\prime}$-Corrections: Conclusion

+which acts on arbitrary tensor fields and provides a universal kinetic term for the entire bosonic closed-string spectrum.
+In its Riemannian parametrization, the operator packages the Riemann curvature, $H$-flux, and dilaton gradient into a single duality-covariant object.
+This encompasses the tachyon (${N=0}$), the massless sector (${N=1}$)---where it leads to $\ODD$-symmetric gravitational-wave equations in harmonic gauge---and the massive modes (${N \geq 2}$), where it provides their universal kinetic terms in agreement with \cite{Porrati:1993in, Cucchieri:1994tx}.

+Our construction provides strong evidence that $\ODD$ symmetry and doubled diffeomorphisms are never broken nor deformed at the fundamental level.
+The same operator applies uniformly to all levels of the string spectrum.
+The \emph{appearance} of $\ODD$ breaking occurs only after integrating out massive excitations in a Wilsonian sense: loop momentum integrals under the section condition remove half of the doubled momenta, leaving only Riemannian completions and thus hiding the duality symmetry in the effective action.
+Hence, any reduction of symmetry is an effective artifact of coarse-graining, not a fundamental feature of string theory.

+This unified framework identifies undeformed $\ODD$ symmetry and doubled diffeomorphisms as the organizing principles for closed-string dynamics, while clarifying how their manifest form can be obscured in low-energy $\alpha^{\prime}$-corrections.
+It provides a novel foundation for finite-$\alpha^{\prime}$ physics---including black-hole thermodynamics~\cite{Wald:1993nt,Jacobson:1994qe,Sen:2005iz,Sahoo:2006pm,Cvitan:2007hu} and early-universe scenarios~\cite{Antoniadis:1993jc,Gasperini:1996fu,Gasperini:2002bn,Antoniadis:2024ypf}---and suggests natural extensions to the Ramond--Ramond sector via spinorial generalizations of the box operator~\cite{footnoteCON}.
+Although our derivation was carried out for the bosonic string, the construction applies verbatim to the bosonic subsector of superstring theory.

+{We firmly stand on the view that $\ODD$ symmetry and doubled diffeomorphisms remain exact and undeformed at the fundamental level of (super)string theory.}\\

-{\textit{Acknowledgments.}}---We wish to thank Martin Cederwall, Junho Hong, Wontae Kim, and Dimitrios Tsimpis for helpful discussion and communication.
-This work is supported by the National Research Foundation of Korea (NRF) through Grants: RS-2023-NR077094 and RS-2020-NR049598 (Center for Quantum Spacetime: CQUeST).\\
+{\textit{Acknowledgments.}}---We wish to thank Martin Cederwall, Junho Hong, Wontae Kim, and Dimitrios Tsimpis for helpful discussions and correspondence.
+This work is supported by the National Research Foundation of Korea (NRF) through grants RS-2023-NR077094 and RS-2020-NR049598 (Center for Quantum Spacetime: CQUeST).